Sprechender/preInstall/readme.md

 CREATE FOLDER output
 CREATE FILE output/data.txt
 RUN PROGRAM exeFile
+DOWNLOAD https://example.com/somefile.txt TO output/example.txt
 PRINT "Instructions completed successfully!"
 ```

 ## Usage

 1. Create a script using the syntax described in this documentation.
-2. Save the script with a `.instruction` file extension (e.g., `example.instruction`).
+2. Save the script with a `.instruction` file extension (e.g., `program_name.instruction`).
-3. Run the Python interpreter script: `python instruction_interpreter.py your_script.instruction`.
-or use preInstall which contains the interpreter
+3. Run the Python interpreter script: `python instruction_interpreter.py program_name.instruction` or use preInstall, which contains the interpreter.

 ## Contributing